-Please refer to Appendix A, Avian Point Count Results (as of Feb.
-24, 2017).
-Also, refer to Section 4.2.1 of this BBCS.
+Please refer to Appendix A, Avian Point Count Results, Final; and Wildlife Monitoring Report, Final (Wenck 2017).
+Also, refer to Section 4.2.1 of this ABPP.

-6.1.1.1 Eagle/Raptor Use and Encounter Rate - As of February 24, 2017 Surveys were completed through February 24, 2017.
-Based on these surveys, the raptor annual mean use rate in the project area of 0.33 raptors/20 min was compared with 37 other wind energy facilities that implemented similar protocols.
+6.1.1.1 Eagle/Raptor Use and Encounter Rate

+The raptor annual mean use rate in the project area of 0.39 raptors/20 min was compared with 37 other wind energy facilities that implemented similar protocols.
 The raptor annual mean use at these wind-energy facilities ranged from 0.09 to 2.34 raptors/20 min survey.
 Based on the results from these wind energy facilities, as summarized by Derby et al. 2010, a ranking of seasonal raptor mean use was developed: low (0-0.5 raptors/20 min. survey); low to moderate (0.5-1.0 raptors/20 min); moderate (1.0-2.0 raptors/20 min); high (2.0-3.0 raptors/20 min); and very high (> 3.0 raptors/20 min).
-Under this ranking, mean raptor use in the project area is low.
-The annual raptor use in the project area would rank 11th out of the 37 other wind energy facilities (Derby et al. 2010).
+Under this ranking, mean raptor use in the project area is considered low.

-Based on surveys completed through February 24, 2017, raptor encounter rates were 0.09 individuals flying within the RSA/20 min.
-Approximately twenty-eight (28) percent of all raptor observations were within the RSA.
-The highest raptor encounter rate was red-tailed hawk and turkey vulture with 0.03 individuals flying within the RSA/20 min.
+Approximately 48.15 percent of all raptor observations were within the RSA.
+The highest raptor encounter rate was red-tailed hawk and turkey vulture, each with 0.07 individuals flying within the RSA/20 min.
 The raptor encounter rate calculated is relatively low, however the percentage of raptor observations within the RSA during the surveys and the low annual mean use rate (raptors/20 minutes) does not eliminate the potential for mortality in the project area.

-Bald eagles are frequent in the area as reported during the avian point count surveys completed thru February 24, 2017.
-Ten (10) bald eagles have been observed during the avian point count surveys with thirty-three (33) percent of the them observed flying through the RSA.
+Bald eagles are frequent in the area as reported during the avian point count surveys.
+Refer to Wildlife Monitoring Report, Final (Wenck 2017).
+Twenty-one (21) observations of bald eagles included twenty-seven (27) individuals, with 30.77 percent of the them observed flying within the RSA.
 Most of these eagles have been observed within one mile of the Minnesota River.
+The bald eagle encounter rate is 0.03.

 High numbers of raptor fatalities have been documented at wind energy facilities (e.g. Altamont Pass), however other studies at wind energy facilities in the United States suggest that 3.2% of the total casualties were raptors (Erickson et al. 2001).
 Results from Altamont Pass in California suggest that species mortality is not all related to abundance (Orloff and Flannery 1992).
 Golden eagles, red-tailed hawks and American kestrels were casualties more often than predicted based on abundance.
-Based on species occurrence/abundance within PCWF, red-tailed hawk and turkey vultures may constitute the highest proportion of raptor fatalities in the project area.
+Based on species occurrence/abundance within PCWF, red-tailed hawks, turkey vultures and bald eagles may be at highest collision risk for the Project.
+High raptor use (greater than 2.0 birds/20 min) has been associated with high raptor fatality at wind facilities (AWWI 2014).
+Conversely, raptor fatality appears to be low when raptor use is low (less than 1.0 birds/20 min; AWWI 2014), which is the case for raptor use in this project area.
+Currently the project area has a raptor use of 0.39 birds/20 minutes.